Hikiwari Natto & Kotsubu Natto : Types of Natto Beans

 |Crushed Soybeans||Hikiwari Natto (ひきわり納豆)|

-According to the official website of a leading Japanese Natto maker “Takano Foods (タカノフーズ)”, Natto is classified into 6 types based on the size as above.
-When it comes to the popularity, small-sized Natto beans have a much larger share than middle and big ones in Japan.
-As for Hikiwari Natto, the fermented crushed soybean accounts for about 7 to 8 % of the Natto’s entire market share.
+According to the official website of the leading Japanese Natto producer “Takano Foods (タカノフーズ)”, Natto is classified into 6 types based on the size as shown above.

 Hikiwari Natto and Kotsubu Natto

-Now, let’s actually compare Hikiwari Natto (ひきわり納豆) and Kotsubu Natto (小粒納豆) that I have now.
-These are from different Japanese makers, but the containers are uniform in size, color and shape.
+These are from different Japanese makers, but the containers are uniform in size, color, and shape.

 Hikiwari Natto (ひきわり納豆)

-The left one, Hikiwari Natto has a light color, because it takes less time to ferment the crushed soybeans than the whole small beans for Kotsubu Natto.
+The left one, Hikiwari Natto has a lighter color than Kotsubu Natto.
+This is because it takes less time to get the crushed soybeans fermented.

-What is better, Hikiwari Natto is easy to digest and rich in Vitamin K that helps absorb calcium efficiently as compared to the whole bean Natto “Tsubu Natto (粒納豆)” including Kotsubu Natto.
+What is more, compared to “Tsubu Natto (粒納豆: whole bean Natto)” including Kotsubu Natto, Hikiwari Natto is easy to digest and rich in Vitamin K that helps absorb calcium efficiently.

 Kotsubu Natto (小粒納豆)